pedscoffee/PhysicianPromptEngineering/prompt-generator.md

         const problems = this.parseProblems(text);

         if (problems.length === 0) {
             return { error: 'Could not detect any problems.
-Please format problems with **Bold**, CAPS, or Capitalized: format.' };
+Please format problem names using **Bold**, ALL CAPS, or Capitalized: format.' };
         }

         // Check for empty problems